cccontro/contro/docs/elements/arg.md

     </li>
   </ul>
   </div>
-  <p class="description">The statement resulting from an argument.
-It is supported by a set of premises and justified by the Inference Rule that connects them.</p>
+  <p class="description">The claim of an argument, following from its constituent premises and rule application.
+It may contradict another argument's premise, inference rule application or conclusion.</p>
   </summary>
   <div class="extra">
     <ul>